binpash/fractal/INSTRUCTIONS.md

 This artifact targets the following badges (mirroring [the NSDI26 artifact "evaluation process"](https://www.usenix.org/conference/nsdi26/call-for-artifacts)):

-* [ ] [Artifact available](#artifact-available): Reviewers are expected to confirm public availability of core components (10 minutes)
+* [ ] [Artifact available](#artifact-available): Reviewers are expected to confirm public availability of core components (~5mins)
-* [ ] [Artifact functional](#artifact-functional): Reviewers are expected to verify distributed execution workflow and run a minimal "Hello, world" example (10 minutes).
+* [ ] [Artifact functional](#artifact-functional): Reviewers are expected to verify distributed execution workflow and run a minimal "Hello, world" example (~10mins).
-* [ ] [Results reproducible](#results-reproducible): Reviewers are expected to reproduce the key result: Fractal’s correct and efficient fault recovery, demonstrated by its speedup over Bash in both regular-node and merger-node failure scenarios, as well as its performance improvement in fault-free conditions (Fig. 7, XX minutes).
+* [ ] [Results reproducible](#results-reproducible): Reviewers are expected to reproduce the key result: Fractal’s correct and efficient fault recovery, demonstrated by its speedup over Bash in both regular-node and merger-node failure scenarios, as well as its performance improvement in fault-free conditions (Fig. 7, ~2.5h, optionally ~1 week).

 Note that Fractal builds on top of DiSh, an MIT-licensed open-source software that is part of the PaSh project.